Before massacre, El Paso became a hot spot on Mexican border

 Agents in the Border Patrol’s El Paso sector made as many arrests during the entire 2012 fiscal year as they averaged in a single week in May.
 The sector saw a more than sevenfold increase in apprehensions from October through June, compared with the same period a year earlier.

 The Border Patrol released a grainy surveillance video of more than 1,000 people crossing the border illegally in El Paso on May 29, the largest group the agency ever encountered.
 Armed militia members started flocking to the desert on the outskirts of El Paso this past spring, including one group that detained 300 migrants.
-The group posted a Facebook live video of the encounter in which militia members repeatedly described it as an “invasion.”
+The group posted a Facebook Live video of the encounter in which militia members repeatedly described it as an “invasion.”

 President Donald Trump planned to visit the city Wednesday amid backlash from some El Paso residents who believe his hardline immigration rhetoric has helped fuel the online vitriol associated with the Walmart gunman.
 Trump held a rally here in February and invoked El Paso during his State of the Union speech in making the case for his border wall, drawing criticism because he overstated the city’s crime rate.